Have you ever had Luxardo Cherries?

 I bet you have had Luxardo cherries if you’ve ever ordered a cocktail and it had a really delicious cherry in it as garnish.
 Either that or maybe it was a brandied cherry.
 Both are good.

 So what makes these cherries so special?

 I think many of us tend to think about the neon pink/red Maraschino cherries that you buy in the grocery store.
 These cherries are nothing like those.

 So what makes them so different?
 First of all, they’re delicious.

-To achieve such a high level of deliciousness, Luxardo cocktail cherries take a bit of a warm bath in, and get their distinctive and delicious flavor from, Luxardo Maraschino liqueur.
+To achieve such a high level of deliciousness, Luxardo cocktail cherries take a bit of a warm bath in, and get their distinctive and delicious flavor from, Luxardo Maraschino liqueur (uyou can also buy it online HERE).
 Plus some sugar and spices, of course.

 Speaking of cherries, what kind of cherries should you use?

 I used regular old dark red sweet cherries that you’ll find at just about any grocery store.
 You can use sour cherries if you want, too!
 You do you.

 If you do use sour cherries, would you let me know how they turn out?
 I’ve seen recipes that use them, so I’m sure it’s 100% fine.
 I’ve just never tried it with them!

 This liqueur is distilled from ripe marasca cherries (a kind of sour cherry), their crushed pits, branches and leaves, honey, and various other secret ingredients.